iafisher/scam/README-BUILTINS.md

 ### Defined for strings and lists

-    (prepend seq val)
+    (prepend val seq)

-Prepend the value to the sequence.
+Prepend the value to the sequence (note the reversed order of the sequence and value).

     (append seq val)